Blair Murray: Wales

 He was called-up to the Wales national team for the first time in October 2024 for the 2024 end-of-year rugby union internationals.
 Murray made his debut on 10 November 2024, starting on the wing against Fiji, and scored his first try during the match He started against Australia the following week, before moving to fullback for the final fixture against South Africa.

 Murray was retained in the squad for the 2025 Six Nations Championship.

+Murray was selected for the 2025 end-of-year rugby union internationals.
+He scored a try in the loss against Argentina.

+Murray was named in the squad for the 2026 Six Nations by Steve Tandy.

 Personal life

 He is Welsh qualified through his mother, who is from Tonyrefail.